fury-gl/fury/docs/source/posts/2022/2022-06-20-week1-shivam.rst

 What did you do during the Community Bonding Period?
 ----------------------------------------------------

-In the community bonding period I met with my mentor Serge Koudoro, along with other mentors in FURY and gsoc contributers.
+In the community bonding period I met with my mentor Serge Koudoro, along with other mentors in FURY and gsoc contributors.
 We discussed about my project and set up project timeline on github projects section.
 As my project (glTF Integration) and Keyframe animations were related so we discussed on that too.